Czaki/PartSeg_bioimageio/tutorials/train_model.md

 ### Data filtering

-Base on manual verification and results of measurements, part of data should be moved to verification set (different from train and test).
+Based on manual verification and results of measurements, part of data should be moved to verification set (different from train and test).
 The labeling of elements from this set should be verified manually.